Shakers: Era of Manifestations

 Isaac N. Youngs, the scribe and historian for the New Lebanon, New York, Church Family of Shakers, preserved a great deal of information on the era of manifestations, which Shakers referred to as Mother Ann's Work, in his Domestic Journal, his diary, Sketches of Visions, and his history, A Concise View of the Church of God.

-In addition, Shakers preserved thousands of spirit communications still extant in collections now held by the Berkshire Athenaeum, Fruitlands Museums Library, Hamilton College Library, Hancock Shaker Village, Library of Congress, New York Public Library, New York State Library, the Shaker Library at Sabbathday Lake Shaker Village, Shaker Museum Mount Lebanon, Western Reserve Historical Society, Williams College Archives, Winterthur Museum Library, and other repositories.
+In addition, Shakers preserved thousands of spirit communications extant in collections held by the Berkshire Athenaeum, Fruitlands Museums Library, Hamilton College Library, Hancock Shaker Village, Library of Congress, New York Public Library, New York State Library, the Shaker Library at Sabbathday Lake Shaker Village, Shaker Museum Mount Lebanon, Western Reserve Historical Society, Williams College Archives, Winterthur Museum Library, and other repositories.

 American Civil War period

 As pacifists, the Shakers did not believe that it was acceptable to kill or harm others, even in time of war.
 During the American Civil War, both Union and Confederate soldiers found their way to the Shaker communities.
-Shakers tended to sympathize with the Union but they did feed and care for both Union and Confederate soldiers.
+Shakers tended to sympathize with the Union, but they did feed and care for both Union and Confederate soldiers.
 President Lincoln exempted Shaker males from military service, and they became some of the first conscientious objectors in American history.

 The end of the Civil War brought large changes to the Shaker communities.
 One of the most important changes was the postwar economy and its growing mechanization, which produced goods much cheaper than the Shakers' traditional methods.